Date: 2025-07-22

 My flight from Spain arrived early in the morning so I had plenty of time before I would check in to the hostel.
 So I found the Eiffel tower in the distance and walked a few kilometers towards it.
 Once I arrived, I was struck by just how huge the tower was.
 Now I understand why this thing is known all over the world.

 Paris is a great city for walking and finding nice places to sit.
-I spent much of my time there walking and listening an audiobook of The Trading Game by Gary Stevenson.
+I spent much of my time there walking and listening an audio book of The Trading Game by Gary Stevenson.
 My next city is London and that is where this biography of an economist takes place.

 And of course I had croissants and some french cafe food.
 A really kind Parisian helped me navigate the ordering kiosk in one of these cafes.
 Thanks!